HomeKit Essentials Worth Checking Out

 - Logitech Circle View Camera ($160) - If you want a HomeKit Secure Video camera but not in doorbell format, Logitech also has the Circle View Camera with a 180 degree field of view, water resistance, and a high-quality camera that shows everything in full detail.

 - Ecobee Smart Camera ($79) - If you don't want to spend over $100 for a security camera, Ecobee also has a Smart Camera available that's just $79.
 It offers 1080p video, a 180 degre field of view, smoke alarm detection, and more.
-It does require a subscription for video storage, though.
+It supports HomeKit Secure Video as an optional feature.

 - Ecobee Smart Thermostat with Voice Control ($250) - This is Ecobee's top of the line Smart Thermostat, which learns and adapts to your schedule to keep your home at a comfortable temperature at all times.
 The Voice Control feature is Alexa-based, but it lets you listen to Spotify, make calls, and send messages.
 With HomeKit, it also responds to Siri voice commands and can be controlled through the Home app.
 If you don't need the Voice Control, make sure to check out Ecobee's more affordable options.

 - Nanoleaf Essentials A19 ($20) - Nanoleaf is mostly known for its wall-mounted Light Panels, but late last year, the company came out with a new Essentials line that includes HomeKit-enabled WiFi light bulbs.
 It's affordable at $20, and can be set to any color, plus it has a fun multi-faceted design that looks great in situations where the light bulb is visible.
+Nanoleaf's Essential bulbs feature Thread support, which is a mesh network that allows smart home products to better communicate with one another.
+Thread has many benefits, including extended range and coverage within the home, and better reliability for smart home products.
+No hub is required, and Thread devices integrate with other Thread devices, such as Apple's HomePod mini.

 - Nanoleaf Essentials Lightstrip ($50) - Nanoleaf's Essentials line also includes a Lightstrip, which is priced at $50 for 80 inches, with expansion strips available too.
 The Nanoleaf Lightstrips connect to a HomeKit setup over WiFi and can be set to any color.
 You can put the Lightstrips under counters, behind TVs, behind desks, and more, thanks to the adhesive backing.